Trodelvy® (sacituzumab govitecan-hziy)

 Gilead continually assesses safety data from all sources for unidentified drug reactions and updates the product label information accordingly to reflect the safety profile of SG.
 Because case reports of potential adverse reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.
 For this reason, Gilead does not provide information from post-marketing spontaneous reports.

-Information summarized in this document includes data for SG monotherapy (10 mg/kg IV on Days 1 and 8 of a 21-day treatment cycle) from phase 2 and 3 clinical studies that constitute the largest pooled safety population of SG.
+This document summarizes data for SG monotherapy (10 mg/kg IV on Days 1 and 8 of a 21day treatment cycle) from phase 2 and 3 clinical studies, with a focus on patients with mBC.

 Some data may be outside of the US FDA-approved prescribing information.
 In providing this data, Gilead Sciences, Inc. is not making any representation as to its clinical relevance or to the use of any Gilead product(s).
 For information about the approved conditions of use of any Gilead drug product, please consult the FDA-approved prescribing information.